arogozhnikov/adamw_bfloat16/README.md

 However, neither AMP in pytorch is ready for bfloat16, nor optimizers.

-If you just convert all weights and inputs to bfloat16, you're likely to run into an **issue of stale weights**: updates are too small to modify bfloat16 weight (see gopher's paper for an example).
+If you just convert all weights and inputs to bfloat16, you're likely to run into an **issue of stale weights**: updates are too small to modify bfloat16 weight
+(see [gopher paper](https://storage.googleapis.com/deepmind-media/research/language-research/Training%20Gopher.pdf), section C2 for a large-scale example).

 There are two possible remedies: